 Federal Reserve Vice Chair Randall Quarles has, at the top range, $19.6 million in BlackRock iShare investments, according to his July 21, 2019, financial disclosure form.

 So it shouldn’t come as a huge surprise that BlackRock was selected by the Fed to manage on behalf of the Fed the unprecedented buying of corporate bonds — ranging in grade from junk to investment — to the tune of approximately $750 billion, according to the most recent Term Sheet from the Fed.
-As if that’s not corrupt enough, the Fed will also allow BlackRock to buy up its own junk bond ETFs using money from both taxpayers and the Fed.
+As if that’s not corrupt enough, the Fed also allowed BlackRock to buy up its own junk bond ETFs using money from both taxpayers and the Fed.

 In 2015, legendary Wall Street investor Carl Icahn called BlackRock “an extremely dangerous company” [see video clip below].
 Icahn was specifically talking about BlackRock’s packaging of junk bonds into ETFs and rebranding them as “high yield” investments, which the average American doesn’t understand is doublespeak for junk-rated bonds.

 The chart of Blackrock High Yield of late illustrates the boom-bust caused by corrupt Sub-Zero practices and policies as the fund has skewered it’s investors for 20% losses so far.

 Powell is a former investment banker at the Wall Street firm Dillon Read; a former partner at the controversial private equity and leveraged-buyout firm the Carlyle Group, which has spent over $1 billion over the past decade lobbying the federal government; and a lawyer at Davis Polk, a Big Law firm that played a key role advising the government and Treasury in the 2008 Wall Street bailout.